-- 1.1 This is the submission version Neighbourhood Plan for South Woodham Ferrers.
+- 1.1 This is the referendum version Neighbourhood Plan for South Woodham Ferrers.
 It covers the entire Town Council area, as illustrated in Figure 1.
 It sets out the local community's aspirations for South Woodham Ferrers over the period to 20361 and establishes policies in relation to land use and development.
 As and when the Neighbourhood Plan is formally 'made' it will sit alongside the Chelmsford Local Plan and the policies in it will be used to influence future planning applications and decisions in the area.
 But the Neighbourhood Plan is much more than this.
 It represents the community's manifesto for South Woodham Ferrers, bringing together more than just traditional planning matters. - 1.2 The purpose of neighbourhood planning is to give local people and businesses a much greater say in how the places they live and work in should change and develop over time.
 South Woodham Ferrers is about to enter a period of growth and development.
-The new Chelmsford Local Plan allocates land to the north of the town for development of around 1,000 new homes (Strategic Growth Site 10).
-Through the Neighbourhood Plan, policies and projects can be identified that influence the form and shape of this new development, how it relates to the existing town, and the nature of any facilities and infrastructure that should be provided. - 1.3 Applicants for growth and development in South Woodham Ferrers are required to fund new infrastructure through payment of a Community Infrastructure Levy (CIL).
+The new Chelmsford Local Plan allocates land to the north of the town for development of around 1,000 new homes (Strategic Growth Site 10). - 1.3 Applicants for growth and development in South Woodham Ferrers are required to fund new infrastructure through payment of a Community Infrastructure Levy (CIL).
 As and when the Neighbourhood Plan is formally 'made' as a planning policy document, 25% of all monies payable under CIL will be passed to the Town Council to spend on locally identified projects.
 The Neighbourhood Plan is thus a very powerful document for identifying those projects that can help deliver positive change and improvement at the local level. - 1.4 South Woodham Ferrers was formally designated as an area for neighbourhood planning purposes in October 20152.
 The Neighbourhood Plan Steering Group has surveyed, spoken to and listened to members of the community, and has used the issues, and opportunities, raised during that process to help inform production of the policies and projects now presented in this draft Neighbourhood Plan.

-- 1.5 There are a number of stages involved in preparing a Neighbourhood Plan.
-This is the submission version of the Plan.
-It will be subject to formal consultation prior to independent examination.
-Following this, a referendum will be held, where all people of voting age residing in South Woodham Ferrers will be able to cast a vote on whether they think the Neighbourhood Plan should be brought into force ('made').
+- .5 There are a number of stages involved in preparing a Neighbourhood Plan.
+This is the referendum version of the Plan.
+It has been subject to formal consultation and independent examination, with the Examiner recommending that the Plan proceed to referendum subject to the making of minor modifications, all of which are reflected in this version of the Plan.
+At the referendum all people of voting age residing in South Woodham Ferrers will be able to cast a vote on whether they think the Neighbourhood Plan should be brought into force ('made').
 If more than 50% of those people who turn out vote 'yes', the Neighbourhood Plan will be used to help shape planning decisions and applications in South Woodham Ferrers. - 1.6 The Neighbourhood Plan is an exciting opportunity for the community to come together and influence future change in South Woodham Ferrers More information on the Plan and the process to date can be found via the Town Council website: